Field Trips for K-12 Students

-The morning activities are followed by a 30-minute lunch (not provided) at the Demonstration Area.
-The field trip continues with a binocular lesson and distribution of loaner binoculars and bird I.D. cards for each student and chaperone.
-Then students load up in their bus or chaperoned cars and caravan to the nearby 16,000 acre Yolo Bypass Wildlife Area for a time of discovery before returning to school.
+The morning activities are followed by a 20 – 30 minute break for lunch (not provided) at the Demonstration Area.
+The Field Trip continues after lunch with the distribution of loaner binoculars and bird I.D. cards to each student and chaperone followed by a binocular lesson.
+Then students load up in their bus or chaperoned cars and caravan to the nearby Yolo Bypass Wildlife Area or the vernal pools of Grasslands Regional Park for a time of discovery before returning to school.

 Salmon Senses (2nd – 6th)